roby2014/zenoh-plugin-mavlink/README.md

 ### IN/OUT Zenoh key expressions

-In summary, the message flow is structured as follows:
-- The plugin operates with one subscriber and one publisher:
+The plugin operates with one subscriber and one publisher for the Zenoh part:
-  - Subscriber: `/mavlink/in` - The plugin consumes messages from this key expression and forwards them to the MAVLink network.
+  - Subscriber: `@/*/@mavlink/v2/in` - The plugin consumes messages from this key expression and forwards them to the MAVLink network.
-  - Publisher: `/mavlink/out` - The plugin publishes messages received from the MAVLink network to this key expression.
+  - Publisher: `@/*/@mavlink/v2/out` - The plugin publishes messages received from the MAVLink network to this key expression.

 ### Internal communication